cabinetoffice/scout/docs/analyse_projects.md

     CC8[upload_to_s3]
     CC9[Write file metadata to db / storage_handler]
     CC10[Chunk and embed file contents]
-    CC11[Extract structured file info from file content using gpt3.5 and instructor.
+    CC11[Extract structured file info from file content using AWS Bedrock and instructor.
 Max retries = 3 may cause errors to be missed]
     CC12[Update file in db storage_handler with new file info] CC13[Add chunks to vector store]
     end